Oral Cancer: Newly Diagnosed

 Being told you have oral cancer can be scary, and you may have many questions.
 But you have people on your healthcare team to help.

 It’s normal to feel afraid.
 Learning about your cancer and about the treatment options you have can make you feel less afraid.
 This also helps you work with your healthcare team and make the best choices for your treatment.
 You can also ask to speak with a counselor.

 Working with your healthcare team

-Your health care team may include any or all of these people:
+Your healthcare team may include any or all of these people:

 The team will answer all your questions and guide you through each of the steps that you'll take before, during, and after treatment.
 Your team will let you know what tests are being done and what the results mean.
-They'll help you in making treatment decisions.
-Remember, you can always ask for a second opinion to ensure you feel comfortable with your plan.
-According to the American Cancer Society, some insurance companies require second opinions before treatment begins.
-Your family and trusted friends can help you find and understand the health insurance information you may need.
+They'll help you in making treatment decisions and help prepare you and your loved ones for what's ahead.